jwadolowski/cookbook-cq/README.md

     <td>Property names/keys that define uniqueness of given config.
 Applicable
     to factory configs only.
 By deafult all available property keys will be used (defined by factory config on AEM instance).
 User doesn't need to define that at all, unless you want to cherry pick particular config.
+It's generally <b>recommended</b> to specify this for every factory OSGi config.
     Example: <tt>log.name</tt> key needs to stay unique for your config</td>
   </tr>
   <tr>